livewires/you-win/docs/sheets/cloning.md

 }
 ```

-Let's start writing our function.
-We're going to create a new sprite:
+We then need to write the inside of our function, so our program knows how to make this sort of sprite.
+Let's start writing our function:

 ```js
 function makeCow() {